 The policies also cover a range of physician services, surgery, outpatient and inpatient care.
 In addition, policy holders can often choose their own doctor and hospital without restrictions, though there may be financial incentives for using in-network providers.

-So if you’re healthy and in need of temporary coverage until another plan kicks in, or if you missed open enrollment and need coverage just for the rest of the year, a short-term major medical plan may be right for you (in that case, be sure you also enroll in a regular once open enrollment begins, so that you’ll have ACA-compliant coverage effective January 1).
+So if you’re healthy and in need of temporary coverage until another plan kicks in, or if you missed the last open enrollment and need coverage just for the rest of the year, a short-term major medical plan may be right for you (in that case, be sure you also enroll in a regular once open enrollment begins, so that you’ll have ACA-compliant coverage effective January 1).

 What short-term health insurance won’t cover